fceruti/cv/content.md

 # Francisco Ceruti

 Software Developer

-I love to talk about startups and ideas.
+I love to work startups and new projects.
 By nature I'm full stack, since I'm more goal oriented than tool oriented.
 I consider what I do a craft.

 ## Experience

+### Aug 2016 - Present Freelance developer & consultant

+* Created a micro service for reverse address lookup.
+Handle batch requests, quota limits and errors gracefully.
+* Worked with python, ruby, php, go & java.
+* Community manager for an manufacturing company.
+* Lesson: Keeping a client on the loop, is as much part of the job as writing code.

 ### May 2017 – Apr 2018 CTO @ BeeInfluencer

+* Played a key role in business strategy decisions.
-* Designed & implemented from scratch an influencer marketing marketplace.
+* Designed and implemented an influencer marketing marketplace using Python & Django.
-* Wrote app using python, django, celery, postgresql, rabbitmq, redis.
 Heavy use of testing.
 * Configured a 7 node farm (including a production & staging environment) using Ansible.
 * Lesson: Hands on customer support is key to success.